wazo-platform/wazo-doc/source/developers/xivo_client/build-win.rst

 Path configuration
 ------------------

-You must change the values in :file:`xivoclient-all.pri` to match the paths of your installed programs.
+You must change the values in :file:`build-deps` to match the paths of your installed programs.